MORE ON COOLING YOUR MORGAN

 2. Install an air "dam" or rubber mat deflector underneath the car to force the cool low air (the lower the air from the ground the cooler it will be) up into and around the radiator.

 3. Even better than 2. install an air scoop that will funnel large amounts of cool low air into the front of the radiator.
 A scoop can double the air flow into the rad.
 There is a Morganesque version designed by Maurice Owen and Bill Fink that replaces the original scuttle (the piece at the bottom of the grill cowl attached to the wings) with a new scuttle shaped "S" funnel that forces the air up from under the car and into the rad.
 It is remarkable how well these scoops can work.
-They are available from Isis Imports in San Francisco, the Morgan Factory or in polished stainless from Heart of England Morgans.
+They are available from Isis Imports in San francisco or from the Morgan Factory.

 4. Avoid "badge blockage" which occurs when our affection for badges on a badge bar and badges on the grill create a significant blockage of the free flow of air through the grill to the rad.